VeigaPunk/aaronplug/README.md

 # aaron

-**Download almost any research paper or book straight from your terminal — just ask for it in plain English.**
+**Download almost any research paper or ""public domain"" book straight from your terminal — just ask for it in plain English.**

 You talk to your AI assistant (Claude Code, Codex, Gemini CLI).
 It runs `aaron` for you.
 The paper or book lands on your disk.
 No browser, no account, no sign-up.